jabadiagm/MSXgoauldSD_tn20k/README.md

 * Reset from config menu is not compatible with some hardware.
 Use physical reset button when possible
 * Tape games fail: use poke -1,0
 * Carnivore C2+ and Megaflashrom SCC+ SD are not compatible with Compatible mode (yes, I know)
+* Wondertang is not compatible with Turbo mode
 * Wifi unreliable: place ESP at appropiate distance from Tang